 The demand for last-mile delivery services has multiplied in recent years in tandem with exponential growth in online business and technological advances.
 For companies and independent delivery drivers that offer last-mile courier services, such as FedEx, UPS, and DoorDashers, they must make deliveries most cost-effectively and efficiently possible.
-In other words, they must find ways to save time and money if they hope to remain competitive.
-One of the best tools to assist couriers in their last-mile deliveries is a route planner.
-When used properly, a well-designed route planning app can help delivery drivers find the best route(s) to save fuel costs and time.
+In other words, they must find ways to save time and resources if they hope to remain competitive.
+One of the best tools to assist couriers in their last-mile deliveries is route planning software.
+A well-designed route planning app can help delivery drivers find the best route(s) to save fuel costs and time when used properly.
 It can also help decrease human errors and increase customer satisfaction.
-Forget manually planning delivery routes with pen and paper, today a route planning app can do all the heavy lifting and then some.
+Forget manually planning delivery routes with pen and paper.
+Today a route planning app can do all the heavy lifting and then some.
+The same applies to people out on a road trip.
+When you go out on a road trip, there is a chance of saving time and fuel, and who wouldn’t want to do that?

 In this article, we’ll look at the tips to some of the critical challenges delivery drivers face when it comes to a driving route planner.
-We’ll also reveal top hacks they use to save time and money.
+We’ll also reveal top hacks they use to save time and money while on a road trip or delivery.
 Whether you’re thinking of earning some extra cash as an independent delivery driver (e.g., a DoorDasher) or you’re running a business that employs last-mile couriers, these hacks will help you remain competitive.

 Table of Contents